-Expense SaaP SaaS Upfront Cost Typically operates on a subscription- based pricing model.
+Expense SaaP SaaS Upfront Cost Typically operates on a subscription-based pricing model.
 It requires less upfront investment.
 Maintenance Cost The service provider maintains the software.
 It reduces the need for internal maintenance resources.
-Scalability Cost Cloud is scalable with the ability to adapt quickly.
+Scalability Cost Additional hardware and setup may be necessary for growth, leading to extra costs.
+Cloud is scalable with the ability to adapt quickly.
 Changing business needs without significant additional costs.
-Upgrade Cost Software updates are typically included in the subscription cost.
+Upgrade Cost 1 Software updates are typically included in the subscription cost.
 These are performed automatically by the provider.
 Data Loss Cost More robust data protection measures reduce the risk and cost of potential data loss.